Compare multi-car insurance

-Multi-car insurance is like regular car insurance, but allows you insure up to ten cars on the same policy.
-You’ll also generally receive discounted cover for each additional vehicle you add to the policy.
+Multi-car insurance is similar to standard car insurance, but it allows you to insure two or more cars on the same policy.
+Multi-car insurance can sometimes work out cheaper as you’ll be given a discount for each additional vehicle on your policy.

 How does multi-car insurance work?

 Multi-car insurance lets you insure multiple cars on the same policy, provided they are registered to the same address.
-The more cars added to the policy, the more discounts are applied, though most providers cap the number of cars that can be added on the one policy.
+Usually, the more cars added to the policy, the greater the discount.

 What is included in multi-car insurance?

-Multi-car insurance works much the same as standard single car insurance policy, so any features and benefits will vary depending on the specific provider.
+Multi-car insurance works in much the same way as a standard car insurance policy, so any features and benefits will vary depending on the specific provider.
 You will need to research what is offered on a particular policy to find the insurance that is right for you.